lncRNAAddict/PySmooth/README.md

 For each chromosome, PySmooth Generates the following outputs.

-- statistics file that contains `%` of homozygous, heterozygous calls for each individual for the raw genoytpe file as well as after removing singletons.
+- One statistics file that contains `%` of homozygous, heterozygous calls for each individual for the raw genoytpe file.
+- One statistics file that contains `%` of homozygous, heterozygous calls for each individual after removing singletons from the raw genoytpe file.
+Singletons are marked missing.
+- One summary statistics File that indicate how many singletons were detected.
+- One Heatmap image that displays genotype calls for the raw genoytpe file.
-- Heatmap images that displays the genotype file before and after removing singletons.
-Singletons are marke missing.
+- One Heatmap image that displays genotype calls for after removing singletons from the raw genoytpe file.
-- Singleton statistics
+- new Genotype File with singletons marked as missing.
+Singletons are marked as 'U'.

 ### Running PySmooth